 What Are The Risks Of Investing In Annuities?

 - First, variable annuities typically have high fees, affecting your returns.
 Fixed and fixed indexed do not.

 - Second, immediate annuities are not liquid investments, meaning there’s no accessing your retirement savings.
-Finally, deferred annuities offer limited liquidity, which means you may have to pay a penalty if you need to access all of your money early.
+Finally, deferred annuities offer limited liquidity, which means you may have to pay the penalty if you need to access all of your money early.

 - Third, a variable annuity is subject to market risk, which means that the value of your investment can go up or down.
-Fixed and fixed indexed annuities are protected from this risk.
+Fixed and fixed-indexed annuities are protected from this risk.

 - Next, some income annuities do not offer a death benefit for beneficiaries.